Can you use Vicks VapoRub on acne?

 But there is a problem.
 Menthol and camphor, although being able to somewhat soothe muscle and joint pain can potentially have some adverse effects on the skin after prolonged use.

-Menthol, for example, when applied topically to the skin, produces a cooling sensation.
+When applied topically to the skin, menthol produces a cooling sensation.
 Menthol does not lower the temperature of the body or skin, but instead, it produces a cooling effect by blocking the calcium current along the nerves responsible for detecting temperature.
 However;

 This cooling, refreshing sensation menthol causes is direct evidence that your skin is being sensitized rather than being soothed.